Brand Archetypes for Better Content Marketing

 Psychologist Carl Jung introduced archetypes in the 1960s and believed they represented universal patterns of human behavior and experience.
 Jung believed that archetypes were innate, universal, unlearned, and hereditary concepts from the collective unconscious.
 These archetypes organize how we experience certain things and symbolize basic human motivations, values, and personalities.

-So, if we apply that simplified explanation to modern marketing, it basically means your brand’s archetype is the underlying personality and values that your brand embodies.
-It’s the essence of your brand, and it provides guidelines on how your brand interacts with your audience and can even help you connect with your audience on a deeper level.
+So, if we apply that simplified explanation to our modern-day content marketing, it basically means your brand’s archetype is the underlying personality and values that your brand embodies.
+It’s the essence of your brand, and it provides guidelines on how your brand interacts with your audience (and can even help you connect with your audience on a deeper level).

-(Sidenote: In their book The Hero and The Outlaw (2002), Margaret Mark and Carol Pearson popularized the modern-day archetypes we use for brand voice and marketing today.)
+(Sidenote: In their book The Hero and The Outlaw, Margaret Mark and Carol Pearson popularized the modern-day archetypes we use for brand voice and marketing today.)

 Brand archetypes help you create a more compelling and authentic brand identity and messaging for your website copy and content marketing.
 By embodying a specific set of values, traits, and emotions, you can establish a deeper emotional connection with your audience, increasing brand loyalty, higher engagement rates, and, ultimately, increased revenue (yay!).

-So, determining your brand archetype ensures that you aren’t creating content for the sake of creating content.
+Determining your brand archetype ensures you don’t create content just for the sake of creating content.
 All your content marketing for your small business will be written with purpose and a solid framework that aligns with your ideal audience.

-Your content marketing “strategy” will finally actually be a strategy.
+Your content marketing “strategy” will at last actually be a strategy.

 There are 12 Jungian archetypes that brands can embody, including the Innocent, the Explorer, the Sage, the Hero, the Outlaw, the Magician, the Everyman, the Lover, the Jester, the Caregiver, the Creator, and the Ruler.